benitomartin/mlops-car-prices/model/README.md

 # Modelling

-This folder contains all files to train, deploy, monitor and make predictions:
+This folder contains all files to train, deploy and monitor the model:

 - `preprocess.py`: the functions to preprocess the data
 - `train.py`: the functions to train the model with AWS, Prefect and MLflow